 Methodology: Reporter Salary By State

-We took the average annual salary data for reporters from these estimates and ranked every state on this criteria with the state with the highest salary ranking as highest average salary for reporters.
+We ranked every state based on average annual salary, identifying New Jersey as the state with the highest average salary for reporters.

 Reporter Salary By State FAQs